Good Life (Kanye West song): Music video

+Background

 The music video for "Good Life" was released in September 2007.
 It was directed by Jonas & François, who had previously directed the visual for "D.A.N.C.E." by Justice, a band that West's "Touch the Sky" lost an award to at the 2006 MTV Europe Music Awards.
 West used a largely different version of the song for the video, which he insisted on T-Pain listening to before the shooting began.
 Produced by Soixante Quin5e, animation was done by So Me and Thomas Marvel served as director of photography.

+Synopsis and reception

 The music video casts West and T-Pain against a white backdrop, heavily accompanied by digital effects.
 A colorful theme is harbored, showing cartoon sketches and spelling out the song's lyrics.
 Visuals also echo the lyrics, beginning with hands being thrown up and police vehicles appearing on duty.
 Additional visuals include West leaning on his Ferrari and performing "Good Life" with T-Pain through TV screens.
 The music video features a cameo from rapper and model LoLa Monroe.
 Towards the end of the video, the backdrop turns black as the performers are shown enjoying a rich lifestyle while joined by women.

 At the 2008 BET Hip Hop Awards, the visual was awarded Best Hip-Hop Video.
 The music video won Best Special Effects at the 2008 MTV Video Music Awards, while it received a nomination for Video of the Year at the 2008 BET Awards.